Premier League Transfer Tracker – Part 2

 Reasons to be fearful?
 The disconnect between the fans and Claude Puel appeared terminal back in May, but despite intense media speculation to the contrary, it looks as if the Frenchman still retains the backing of the Foxes board.
 He surely merits a full pre-season to build a team in his image, but the uneasy truce between Puel and the Foxes fanbase is unlikely to hold for long if he fails to get a talented side firing on all cylinders.
 Finally losing Mahrez is also a major blow.

-In: Fabinho, Monaco; Naby Keita, RB Leipzig; Xherdan Shaqiri, Stoke
+Main Ins: Fabinho, Monaco; Naby Keita, RB Leipzig; Xherdan Shaqiri, Stoke; Alisson, AS Roma

-Out: Emre Can, Juventus; Jon Flanagan, free agent
+Main Outs: Emre Can, Juventus; Jon Flanagan, free agent; Danny Ward, Leicester

 Reasons to be cheerful?
 Liverpool haven’t wasted any time in bringing in some much-needed extra midfield bite to Anfield, with Keita finally arriving from Leipzig and the signing of Fabinho wrapped up within days of the Reds’ crushing defeat in Kiev.
 Shaqiri’s arrival adds yet more firepower to an impressive front line.

 Reasons to be fearful?
-Klopp’s stubbornness could be the main stumbling block for a Liverpool team who can wipe the floor with any opponent in the right frame of mind.
-Laurus Karius’ hangover from the Champions League final has continued into pre-season, and if the Reds manager fails to address a recurring issue, it could be another nearly season at Anfield.
+Klopp’s stubbornness in addressing defensive issues could be the main stumbling block for a Liverpool team who can wipe the floor with any opponent in the right frame of mind.
+Laurus Karius’ hangover from the Champions League final has continued into pre-season, so news of the arrival of Alisson is a gamechanger as Klopp looks to address his side’s major weak spot.

 Reasons to be cheerful?
 With a glut of talent at their disposal and confidence at an all-time high after reaching the unprecedented 100-point mark last season, City will surely be the team to beat once again this year.
 The addition of former PFA Players’ Player of the Year Riyad Mahrez adds even more firepower to their attacking options as they look to reign supreme on all fronts.